-How to Ask Siri to Display Activity Data From the Health app
+Ask Siri to Display Activity Data from the Health app

 The iPhone stores a vast amount of data about our daily activities.
 Our steps, distance walked, and flights climbed, being just a few.

-Wouldn’t it be great if, rather than opening up the Health app and navigating around to find the information you need, you could simply ask Siri to read a summary of your day’s activities?
+So wouldn’t it be great if, rather than opening up the Health app and navigating around to find the information you need, you could ask Siri to read a summary of your day’s activities?

 You’d think that would be as easy as saying: